mratsim/loop-fusion/README.md

   let b = @[11, 12, 13]
   let c = @[10, 10, 10]

-  forEach x in var a, y in b, z in c:
+  forZip x in var a, y in b, z in c:
     x += y * z

   doAssert a == @[111, 122, 133]